Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Strengths:

-• Operational focus for waste sector companies
+• Operational focus for waste-sector companies

-• Logistics and billing management
+• Logistics and billing management for operators

 Limitations: